 - Baking powder & baking soda

 - Vegan rainbow sprinkles (I used the Birthday party sprinkle medley)

 This step is super important.
 Before making the vegan confetti cake batter, turn the oven on to preheat to 350F.
 At this point, you also want to prep the baking pans.
 To do this line the bottom of each baking pan with parchment paper and then lightly grease the sides of the pan so the cake doesn’t stick.

 The reason why we do this step first is so the cake can be added to the oven right after we add the sprinkles to the cake batter.
 Otherwise, their color may bleed into the cake batter.

 Luckily, the easiest part of making this vegan birthday cake is making the batter.
 It can easily be made in one large mixing bowl and then poured in equal amounts into three separate baking pans.
 Plus, this recipe can easily be adapted to just make one-layer or two-layer cake.

 First, mix all the wet ingredients together.
 Then, add in the dry ingredients including the pastry flour, baking powder, and baking soda, and salt.

 I like using pastry flour in this recipe as it leads to a light and fluffy cake.
-However, if you only have all-purpose on hand that works two.
-Simply remove 2 Tbsp of flour per cup of pastry flour.
-Here’s a guide from the Kitchn on the difference between each flour and how to substitute between them.
+However, if you only have all-purpose on hand just replace 2 Tbsp of each cup of pastry flour with 1 Tbsp cornstarch.

 Don’t add the sprinkles until everything is mixed & the oven is preheated